-The University of York's Student Buddying Scheme helps new undergraduate students, who belong to our Student Communities, settle into University life and study.
+The University of York 's Student Buddying Schemes help both new home full-time undergraduate students, who belong to our Student Communities, as well as new International full-time undergraduate students to settle into University life and study.

 Research shows that students are much more likely to speak to a peer about any concerns they have than to seek professional support.
 Sometimes informal support, such as the Buddying Scheme, can be the first step to someone seeking professional support.
 More often than not, just knowing someone cares and being able to talk things through is all that’s needed to start feeling more positive.